 The final meeting between Zeppelin and Presley took place on the Baltimore airport tarmac while both were on tour in 1977.
 Presley’s stepbrother David Stanley later recalled the encounter.
 “There was one other time the Presley tour ran across the band while out on the road.
 It was at the Washington / Baltimore airport.
 We were playing in Washington, and Led Zeppelin was playing at the Capital Centre.
 We arrived on the Lisa Marie, Elvis' private jet, and Led Zeppelin arrived on the Caesar's Chariot.
 It was a hell of a sight to see these two private jets sitting side-by-side on the private tarmac.”

-Presley inspired most, if not all the great rock ‘n’ roll acts of the ‘60s, ‘70s and beyond.
-Led Zeppelin were no exception, and the opportunities when their paths crossed remained a thrill for the band and indeed for the King himself.
+Presley inspired most, if not all the great rock 'n' roll acts of the ‘60s, ‘70s and beyond.
+Led Zeppelin were no exception, and the opportunities when their paths crossed remained a thrill for the band and the King himself.